Mapsui/Mapsui/README.md

 ## Wiki
 Take a look at the [wiki](https://github.com/pauldendulk/Mapsui/wiki).
 We are starting to add some information there.
 If you have a question please submit an [issue](https://github.com/pauldendulk/Mapsui/issues) or a question on stackoverflow the the 'mapsui' tag (I will get a notification).

-## Warnings

-- There is limited documentation.
-- Breaking changes will be introduced frequently.
-We change the API whenever we feel this is an improvement.
-- We adopt new technologies relatively fast, and dropping support for older frameworks.
-- Only use this project if you are willing to dig into the code.
-- Although there is a general plan of where to go with this library there are not enough resources to go towards that goal in a systematic way.
-New functionality is driven by what is needed in our projects.

 ## License